mtoensing/simpletoc/readme.txt

 * Designed for Gutenberg.
 * Style SimpleTOC with Gutenberg's native group styling options.
 * Inherits the style of your theme.
-* Comes with English, French, Spanish, German, and Brazilian Portuguese translations.
+* Comes with English, Chinese (Taiwan), French, Spanish, German, and Brazilian Portuguese translations.

 = Customization =